bchase/scribe/README.md

 # Scribe

-A VLC plugin to write subtitle text to screenshot metadata.
+A VLC plugin to send a screenshot and its subtitle text to a web service.

 Presently **under construction**, no actual functionality yet.